Dental Health in Schools

 What Happens at a School Screening?

 The Dental Hygienist provides basic education about keeping the mouth clean and healthy.
-Our team will provide toothbrush, paste and floss to students after their screening and the following:

 - Take a quick look in the mouth (usually under a minute) with a sterilized mouth mirror.